SatvikPurohit/FileUploadSystem/README.md

 # 📤 File Upload System

 A dead simple app to upload files, keep them on your machine, and grab them back whenever you need them.
 Built with Next.js, React, and Material-UI.
-Clean UI.
-No BS.
+No fancy stuff.
+Just works.

 **👉 [Quick Start Guide](QUICKSTART.md)** — Get running in 5 minutes!